 Ditch the fragrance!

-A lot of us ladies are actually allergic to fragrance and don’t know it.
+A lot of us ladies are actually allergic to fragrances and don’t know it.

-Another thing I didn’t know was that when our blood mixes with the artificial fragrance in pads, it can actually make the smell worse.
+Another thing I didn’t know was that when our blood mixes with the artificial fragrance in pads and tampons, it can actually make the smell worse.